If you still live with your partner

 If you do decide to leave your partner it is best if you plan this carefully.
 Sometimes the risk of violence increases if the abuser thinks you are about to leave.
 Plan to leave at a time when you know your partner will not be around.

 Take your children with you when you leave.
 Make sure you have a safe place to go before you leave.
 Information about refuges can be found on the How to get help page.
 Call the National Domestic Violence Helpline on 0808 2000 247 for advice and guidance.
 You may ask for a police officer to be present when you leave.

 If you have just left

-A personal safety plan can help you to protect yourself, and your children.
-Your personal safety plan is not a way to stop your partner’s violence or abuse – that is something only they can do, but there are several things you can do to increase your safety.
+A personal safety plan can help you to protect yourself and your children.
+Your personal safety plan is not a way to stop the abuser’s violence or abuse (that is something only they can do but there are several things you can do to increase your safety).